RolfLobo/toon/docs/guide/getting-started.md

 TOON excels with uniform arrays of objects – data with the same structure across items.
 For LLM prompts, the format produces deterministic, minimally quoted text with built-in validation.
 Explicit array lengths (`[N]`) and field headers (`{fields}`) help detect truncation and malformed data, while the tabular structure declares fields once rather than repeating them in every row.

-::: tip Production Ready
+::: tip
-TOON is production-ready and actively maintained, with implementations in TypeScript, Python, Go, Rust, .NET, and more.
-The format is stable, but also an idea in progress.
-Nothing's set in stone – help shape where it goes by contributing to the [specification](https://github.com/toon-format/spec) or sharing feedback.
+The TOON format is stable, but also an idea in progress.
+Nothing's set in stone – help shape where it goes by contributing to the [spec](https://github.com/toon-format/spec) or sharing feedback.
 :::

 ## When Not to Use TOON